carpetbomb/PS4PKG/README.md

 >[!WARNING]
 >YOU **MUST** HAVE A **VERIFIED** ACCOUNT ON PSXHAX TO USE THIS PROGRAM

-- You'll need to download the release and unzip it.
+- You'll need to download the release and unzip it also download `install.bat` and `requirements.txt`.

 - First things first you're gonna need Python, you can get it here: https://www.python.org/downloads/